auth0/docs/articles/quickstart/webapp/aspnet-core/interactive.md

 ### Configure the middleware

 To enable authentication in your ASP.NET Core application, use the middleware provided by the SDK.
-Under the `var builder = WebApplication.CreateBuilder(args);` method of your `Program` class call `builder.Services.AddAuth0WebAppAuthentication()` to register the SDK's middleware.
+Go to the `Program.cs` file and call `builder.Services.AddAuth0WebAppAuthentication()` to register the SDK's middleware.

 Ensure to configure the `Domain` and `ClientId`, these are required fields to ensure the SDK knows which Auth0 tenant and application it should use.